kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

-In the event of an upgrade, kube-apiserver will start accept and store the field `MatchLabelKeys`.
+In the event of an upgrade, kube-apiserver will start to accept and store the field `MatchLabelKeys`.

 In the event of a downgrade, kube-scheduler will ignore `MatchLabelKeys` even if it was set.